Start up your Mac in safe mode

 Test in safe mode

-Some features might not work in safe mode, affecting video capture, graphics performance, file sharing, Wi-Fi, accessibility, audio devices, and devices connected via USB, Thunderbolt, or FireWire.
+Some features might not work as expected in safe mode, affecting video capture, graphics performance, file sharing, Wi-Fi, accessibility, audio devices, and devices connected via USB, Thunderbolt, or FireWire.

 If the issue continues in safe mode

 If the issue continues in safe mode, the easiest and most likely solution is to reinstall macOS.
-Reinstalling macOS doesn't remove your personal files, so you can do it whenever you need to.
+Reinstalling macOS doesn't remove your personal files, so you can reinstall whenever you need to.

 If the issue doesn't continue in safe mode